National Institutes of Health Stroke Scale: 11. Extinction and inattention (f.k.a. neglect)

 Sufficient information regarding this item may have been obtained by the examiner in items 1–10 to properly score the patient.
 However, if any ambiguity exist the examiner should test this item via a technique referred to as "double simultaneous stimulation".

-Double simultaneous stimulation is performed by having the patient close his or her eyes and asking him or her to identify the side on which they are being touched by the examiner.
+Double simultaneous stimulation is performed by having the patient close their eyes and asking them to identify the side on which they are being touched by the examiner.
 During this time, the examiner is alternating between touching the patient on the right and left side.
 Next, the examiner touches the patient on both sides at the same time.
 This should be repeated on the patients face, arms, and legs.

 To test extinction in vision, the examiner should hold up one finger in front of each of the patient's eyes and ask the patient to determine which finger is wiggling or if both are wiggling.
 The examiner should then alternate between wiggling each finger and wiggling both fingers at the same time.